 - “Our marketing team seems to be in a silo; they’re only interested in doing things that make them look good.”

 - “It would be nice if the web team, writers and others working on the detail of our marketing come out to the field and ask about our point-of-view.
 We might have some good feedback!
-But no, they don’t want us in their kitchen.
 And BTW, John S. on my team is a fantastic writer in his spare time and might be willing to contribute to a blog post now and then.”

 - “Marketers don’t get Sales nor do they want to.
-All they care about is their Marketing Brief and the ability to look good at a meeting with senior management.”
+All they care about is their Marketing Brief and looking good at a meeting with senior management.”

-- “I want to be more strategic but it’s hard to juggle sales calls, lead management, deal flow, customer onboarding and support, networking, social media engagement and administrative tasks.
+- “I want to be more strategic but it’s hard to juggle sales calls, leads, deal flow, customer onboarding and support, networking, social media engagement, and administrative tasks.
 I need help.
-It would be great to have someone focused on data, insights about the marketplace, new research on our customers and industry trends.
-I would love it if part of the marketing budget were dedicated to things like this in addition to the website, email copy, collateral and webinar support.”

-- “Our company has a marketing support person dedicated to collateral and communications for the sales team, but she seems to only care about how pretty something is or what the click through rates are.
+- “Our company has a marketing support person dedicated to content & communications for the sales team, but she seems to only care about how pretty something is or what the click through rates are.
 She’s all about her, not the end game.”

 - “I sat with our marketing team for half a day at their request, but at the end they didn’t use any of my ideas.
 I was trying to be a team player but they didn’t hit the ball back.
 They’ve lost credibility with me as a result.”

 - “A key part of our charter is to oversee the Brand and to be the advocate for the Customer.
-If the Sales team would partner with us rather than resist or constantly try to take over the marketing function, they would likely see that Marketing is more than sales sheets, PR and events and can actually help them better connect with prospects and close deals.
-But they need to first understand our charter, trust that we know what we’re doing, and believe that we bring skills, data and knowledge they may not have.”
+If the Sales team would partner with us rather than resist or constantly try to take over the marketing function, they would likely see that Marketing is more than PR and Advertising and can help them better connect with prospects and close deals.
+They need to understand our charter, trust that we know what we’re doing, and believe that we bring skills, data and knowledge they may not have.”

 - “The sales team wants to drive our entire process.
 They want to tell us how to do our jobs.
-In a nutshell they want us to be support staff for their personal wish lists.”
+It’s like they want us to be support staff for their personal wish lists.”

-- “The sales team only wants to talk “ideas” for tactics, not strategy.
-Not only that, they expect us to treat their ideas as “orders”.
-We’re not thrilled about being perceived as order-takers.”
+- “The sales team only wants to talk ideas for tactics, not strategy.
+Not only that, they expect us to treat their ideas as orders.”

 - “Our company’s sales approach seems to be in the dark ages, with no strategy or processes current with the times.
 Some of the reps aren’t interested in learning about industry advancements or changes, and don’t seem to understand or care about big-picture concepts that successful brands use.
 This makes our job harder.”